dfirebaugh/spritely/README.md

 # spritely
 Spritely is a sprite editor for making tiny sprites.

-Ideally this will make a 64 sprite sprite sheet.
-Each sprite will be 8x8 pixels with 16 colors.
+Spritely makes a 64 sprite sprite sheet in the format of png.
+Each sprite is 8x8 pixels with 16 colors.

+## Demo
+A limited demo can be found here: https://dfirebaugh.github.io/spritely/

 ![spritely](./docs/spritely.png)